dev667/arch-dotfiles/README.md

 # dotfiles
-My personal dotfiles for mainly arch linux right now.
+My personal dotfiles for arch linux.

+Programs that are neat and platform independent (they follow the linux philosphy in my opinion):

+Rofi
+Dmenu
+Polybar
+Sxhkd (Keyboard remapping)
+Brillo (Brightness control)
+Picom